Blog by Whitney Mosier, LCMFT

-Hello, I am Lydia Ehrmann and I am a Licensed Marriage and Family Therapist.
+Hello, I am Lydia Ehrmann and I am a Licensed Clinical Marriage and Family Therapist.
 I graduated from Friends University in 2021 and I have worked in the private practice setting since then.
 Prior to becoming a therapist, I worked as a children’s case manager at a community health center.
-I am working toward my Clinical Marriage and Family Therapy license and I offer play therapy and/or psychotherapy to my clients.
+I offer play therapy and/or psychotherapy to my clients.

 Embracing the journey of self-discovery and growth is at the core of my therapeutic approach.
 Together, we can redefine and realign the resources and tools necessary for your unique path.
 With an undergraduate degree in Counseling and a master’s in Marriage and Family Therapy, I specialize in guiding individuals, couples, and families